Summer Wilderness Course

 Sometimes, what we need most is to slow down, to feel the earth under our feet, the warmth of a fire, and the rhythm of days shaped not by the ticking of the clock, but by sun, weather, and the land around us.

 This 6-day Summer Wilderness Course invites you to step out of everyday life and into a simpler way of being.
-Together, in a small group, we live by the wild Sjoa River at the edge of Jotunheimen National Park.
+Together, in a small group, we live by the wild Sjoa River right at Jotunheimen National Park.
 Far from busy trails and noise, we learn how to be outdoors in a respectful, grounded, and practical way.

 TIMELESS ■ OFFLINE ■ COMMUNAL ■ NATURE RESPECTING ■ AUTHENTIC ■ PERSONAL LEADERSHIP